HarshitHundia/ai-learning-assistant-for-classrooms/Smart Classroom Assistant.md

-Smart Classroom Assistant: Interactive Demo & Code Walkthrough This document provides a guided tour through the core functionalities and code implementation of the Smart Classroom Assistant.
-It's structured like a simplified Jupyter Notebook to help you understand the concepts alongside the code snippets.

-1. Project Setup and Core Utilities
-Before diving into the main application, let's look at the essential imports and utility functions that power the assistant.
+Smart Classroom Assistant: Interactive Demo & Code WalkthroughThis document provides a guided tour through the core functionalities and code implementation of the Smart Classroom Assistant.
+It's structured like a simplified Jupyter Notebook to help you understand the concepts alongside the code snippets.1.
+Project Setup and Core UtilitiesBefore diving into the main application, let's look at the essential imports and utility functions that power the assistant.1.1.
+Key ImportsWe leverage several powerful libraries for AI, web interaction, and file processing.import streamlit as st # For the web UI import requests # For making HTTP requests to APIs import json # For handling JSON data import os # For environment variables and file paths

-1.1.
-Key Imports
-We leverage several powerful libraries for AI, web interaction, and file processing.

-import streamlit as st # For the web UI import requests # For making HTTP requests to APIs import json # For handling JSON data import os # For environment variables and file paths